sitiatiqa/python-lessons/README.md

 - Basic automation and scripting
 - Logical thinking and problem solving

-More projects will be added over time.
+More lessons will be added over time.